algorocom/ioweb/README.md

     chunks (like mongodb bulk write)
  * asynchronous things are powered by gevent
  * network requests are handled with urllib3
+ * urllib3 monkey-patched to extract cert details
+ * urllib3 monkey-patched to not do domain resolving if domain IP has been provided
  * built-in stat module to count events, built-in logging into influxdb
  * retrying on errors
  * no tests